Australian residential architectural styles: Old Colonial period 1788 – c. 1840

-Colonial Architecture is the term used for the buildings constructed in Australia between European settlement in January 1788 and about 1840.
+Colonial architecture is the term used for the buildings constructed in Australia between European settlement in January 1788 and about 1840.

 The first buildings of the British penal settlement in Sydney were a prefabricated house for the Governor and a similarly prefabricated Government Store to house the colony's supplies.
 Sydney was a tent settlement.
 Building anything more substantial was made unnecessarily difficult by the poor quality of spades and axes that had been provided and the shortage of nails.

 The convicts adapted simple country techniques commonly used for animal shelters and the locally available materials to create huts with wattle-and-daub walls.
 So useful were the local acacia trees for weaving shelters that they were given the name Wattle.
 Some pipe clay was obtained from the coves around Port Jackson.
 Bricks were fired in wood fires and were therefore soft.
 Lime for cement was obtained by burning oyster shells.

 The first imported roofing material was corrugated iron sheeting.
 Roofs of this type were to become part of the Australian vernacular.
 For many years imported roofing was in very short supply.
 Two local roofing materials were available- there were extensive reed beds near the Cook's river for thatching.
 There was also bark which could be peeled off a number of the indigenous trees in large sheets.
 Methods of heating and flattening the bark were used by the Aboriginal people and these were quickly assimilated by the convict builders.

-The two most significant trees, both of which grew in the Sydney area, were the Melaleuca and the Iron Bark.
+The two most significant trees, both of which grew in the Sydney area, were the Melaleuca and the Ironbark.
 The Melaleuca bark, having the texture of paper, could be peeled off the tree in layers up to 2 cm thick, a metre long and perhaps half a metre wide without serious damage to the tree.
 Although not particularly durable as exterior roofing, the material provided excellent insulation and was used for ceilings and lining the walls.